No grit silky smooth eggless buttercream frosting made with just 2 ingredients – butter and sweetened condensed milk.

 2. Its very easy to beat up too much air in it which results in small air pockets and it becomes tough to get a smooth finish on cake sides.
 Important if you don’t plan to pipe anything and just keep sharp edges and smooth sides.

-3. Takes flavours and colours very easily – I added little orange curd for my filling and Fab Flavours Orange extract for frosting for cake #1.
+3. Takes flavours and colors very easily – I added little orange curd for my filling and Fab Flavours Orange extract for frosting for cake #1.
 For cake # 2 I added butterscotch essence.
 It tasted great!

 4. When it’s made fresh, its really smooth but if it sits on the counter for a bit, there’s a slight separation of fats which looks like it’s curdled.
 Good news is, I beat it with a spatula for a minute or so before putting into the piping bag and it became smooth again.